mrf919/Disaster-Response-Dashboard/README.md

     The flask web app provides the web-based user interface which is connected with the database and pipelines and generate the visualisations.

+## instruction
+to run this project, the follosing commands should be executed in the project root directory:
+    - python data/process_data.py data/[messages_filepath] data/disaster_categories.csv data/DisasterResponse.db
+    for the "disaster_messages.csv" and disaster_categories.csv and

 ## Results
 The findings and the resualts of the code is availble [here](https://medium.com/@m.r.farhood/is-there-any-trend-change-in-tools-used-c4cbb41d4710)